You’ve studied your English verb conjugation.

 - If you don’t live in an English-speaking country, you can immerse yourself by watching authentic English videos on FluentU.

-On FluentU, you can find real-world English videos like movie trailers, music videos, news clips and inspiring talks.
 In these videos, you’ll hear native English speakers having normal conversations.
 You’re guaranteed to hear “make” and “do” since they’re so common.
 While you watch, you can also follow along with interactive English subtitles.
 It’s a great way to learn how English speakers really talk!
 Check out FluentU’s free trial to learn more.

 - Another way to learn the difference between “make” and “do” is to read books in English.
 This will help you get comfortable with the different collocations and phrasal verbs that use “make” and “do.”